 Everyone learns the importance of good dental health when they’re young.
 Your dog and cat depend on you to keep their teeth and gums free of plaque and gum disease.
 And it’s not as difficult as you may think it is!

 Your dog and cat deserve clean, white, bright teeth, fresh breath, and healthy gums.
 As always, a good preventive, holistic program is the best way to ensure good dental health and avoid many of the issues that can come with poor dental care.

-Tartar can lead to inflamed and infected gums (gingivitus) and periodontal disease.
+Tartar can lead to inflamed and infected gums (gingivitis) and periodontal disease.
 This can cause many health issues, especially in animals with a compromised immune system.
-Reports suggest a link between periodontal disease and diseases that effect the lungs, kidneys and heart.teeth cleaning dog
+Reports suggest a link between periodontal disease and diseases that affect the lungs, kidneys, and heart teeth cleaning dog

-This is easy to avoid with making some healthy changes in your pet’s diet.
-Unfortunately it’s a myth that dry dog foods help keep teeth clean and prevent tooth decay. (do croutons keep our teeth clean?)
-Actually fresh meats, fruits and vegetables are great due to the enzymes in these unprocessed foods.
+This is easy to avoid by making some healthy changes in your pet’s diet.
+Unfortunately, it’s a myth that dry dog foods help keep teeth clean and prevent tooth decay. (do croutons keep our teeth clean?)
+Actually fresh meats, fruits, and vegetables are great due to the enzymes in these unprocessed foods.
 The enzymes help keep the tartar off the teeth so it doesn’t become a problem.
-Raw meaty bones and fresh vegetables like cauliflower, celery, apples and carrots (Salem and Foster love their carrots) are excellent at maintain clean teeth.
+Raw meaty bones and fresh vegetables like cauliflower, celery, apples and carrots (Salem and Foster love their carrots) are excellent at maintaining clean teeth.
 You can always tell when a dog or cat is on a raw fresh food diet by looking at their shiny white teeth!